mvolkmann/blog/src/flutter.md

 The blue magnifier glass opens the Widget Inspector which gives details about widget nesting, layout, and sizes.

+## Android Default Package

+By default a new project uses the Java package `com.example`.
+To change this, follow these steps:

+- Create the new package directory structure below the `android/app/src/main/kotlin directory.
+- Under this directory, move the file `com/example/MainActivity.kt` into the new package directory and modify its `package` statement to refer to the new package.
+- From the top project directory, enter `flutter clean` and `flutter run` to rebuild the project with the new package name.

 ## Linting

 Flutter apps provide default code linting.